LLNL/Abmarl/docs/src/tutorials/gridworld/communication.rst

 Simulation Framework is made up of :ref:`Agents <gridworld_agent>`, :ref:`States <gridworld_state>`,
 :ref:`Actors <gridworld_actor>`, :ref:`Observers <gridworld_observer>`, and
 :ref:`Dones <gridworld_done>`, so we expect that we'll need to create each of these for our new communication feature.
-Let's start with the Agent.
+Let's start with the Agent component.

-The Agent will communicate by broadcasting its message to other nearby agents.
+An agent communicates by broadcasting its message to other nearby agents.
-Thus, we create a new agent with a `broadcast range` and an `initial message`.
+So we create a new agent with a `broadcast range` and an `initial message`.
 The `broadcast range` will be used by the BroadcastActor to determine successful broadcasting, and the `initial message`, an optional parameter, will be used by the BroadcastState to set its message.